Fynn1612/Masterarbeit/README.md

 # Master's Thesis: Uncertainty Quantification Methods for Regression

-This repository contains the implementation and evaluation of multiple uncertainty quantification (UQ) methods for regression tasks, developed as part of a Master's thesis.
+This repository contains the implementation and evaluation of four uncertainty quantification (UQ) methods for regression tasks, developed as part of the Master's thesis:

+"Reliable Flange Length Estimation in Deep Drawing: A Comparative Study of Uncertainty-Aware Machine Learning Models Using Real-World Data"

 ## Overview